dbmcclain/AperturePhotometry/README.md

 I also read Peter Stetson's original paper on DAOPHOT where he describes using matched filtering against a presumed Gaussian star profile.
 That's fine if you also want to discard non-stellar objects.
 But you are still left with the problem - how do you best find peaks?
 In his case, the peaks of the convolved image.

 But here we don't need to get so fancy.
 I want to measure everything above threshold that I can see.
 I don't really care if it is a star or a galaxy.
-And I also try to solve finding the peaks, which was glossed over in Peter's paper.
+And I also try to solve the problem of finding the peaks, which was glossed over in Peter's paper.